Easy Vegan Carrot Top Pesto Recipe

 Vegan and non-vegan uses for this homemade pesto recipe

-Notes on my pesto ingredients
+Notes on my vegan pesto ingredients

 You might be surprised by some of the other ingredients in this pesto recipe.
 Most pesto recipes call for extra virgin olive oil.
 Extra virgin olive oil tends to have a beautiful, somewhat delicate flavor.
 You can use extra virgin olive oil in this recipe.
 But because the other ingredients, in particular the carrot greens, have such bold flavor, it isn’t necessary to use an expensive oil.
 Taste the olive oil before you begin and if you like the flavor, it should work in this recipe.